Technical support

 Integrating an electric propulsion solution on a boat can vary in complexity depending on a number of factors, including the size and type of boat, the existing electrical system, power requirements, and the specific characteristics of the electric propulsion chosen.
 In some cases, integration may be relatively simple and straightforward, while in others more extensive modifications may be required.

-To our knowledge, there is no specific permit anywhere that differentiates the use of an electric or hybrid boat from that of a combustion boat.
+To our knowledge, there is no specific permit differentiating the use of an electric or hybrid boat with that of a thermal boat.

-BlueNav systems operate on very low voltage, which limits the risk, but does not eliminate it.
+BlueNav systems operate at very low voltage 48V DC.
+This limits the risks but does not eliminate them.

-Make sure that electrical components are properly protected from splashing water, and never work on a live electrical system without the appropriate skills.
+Make sure that electrical components are protected from water splashes.
+Never work on an electrical system that is live and without the appropriate skills.

 Compatibility with the existing system: it is important to check that the electric propulsion system is compatible with the boat’s existing electrical components and systems.
 This may require modifications to ensure that all elements work harmoniously together.